-from The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- understand that individuals can promote change;
+- understand that individuals can promote change

 - give examples of how the establishment of Bedfordshire Mencap has offered support to parents of children with learning difficulties.

 A major pressure for change in the way that social welfare services were provided and organised in the latter half of the twentieth century came from the voluntary sector.
-In this unit, you will hear from three generations of members of Bedford Mencap society, describing how they brought pressure to bear for more community facilities aimed at people with learning difficulties and their families.
+In this course, you will hear from three generations of members of Bedford Mencap society, describing how they brought pressure to bear for more community facilities aimed at people with learning difficulties and their families.